 If you really can’t resist the temptation to bring in stuff, not only the things you buy but also the things that your family and friends pass onto you and that you struggle to say no to (hands-me-down from their children for example), then try to get rid of as much as came in.

 Right now, I’d like a new pair of white trousers.
 When I find them, I’ll let my current ones that are out of shape go.
 When I file a paper, I try to get rid of anything I can from that file e.g., the oldest bill, the warranties that have expired, the user manuals of the appliances I no longer own, etc.

 I have been practising the above habits for so long that they just happen naturally, without me consciously thinking about them.
 But I’m aware that acquiring a new habit is not easy, so to increase your odds, keep the following in mind:

 - Reflect on those good habits that you already practise (there are bound to be) and what helped you acquire them

 - Focus on one habit at a time, before moving on to the next one

 - Block time in your diary with reminders until the habit becomes second nature

 - Accept you will fail at times, don’t let it discourage you when it happens, and keep going

 - Reward yourself – either immediately by doing something you enjoy after you’ve practised the habit or once you’ve achieved sufficient proficiency at it.

 I’d love to know what other habits you practise to keep your home or life in check.
-Please feel free to leave a comment below.
+Please comment below.